veillette/physics-book/contents/ch32MedicalImagingAndDiagnostics.md

 * Describe the SPECT and PET imaging techniques.
 </div>

+Most medical and related applications of nuclear physics are driven, at their core, by the difference between a radioactive substance and a non-radioactive substance.
+One of the first such methods is the precision measurement and detection method known as radioimmunoassay (RIA).
+Developed by Rosalyn Sussman Yalow and Solomon Berson in the late 1950s, RIA relies on the principle of competitive binding.
+For the particular substance being measured, a sample containing a radioactive isotope is prepared.
+A known quantity of antibodies is then introduced.
+By measuring the amount of "unbound" antibodies after the reaction, technicians can detect and measure the precise amount of the target substance.
+Radioimmunoassay is essential in cancer screening, hepatitis diagnosis, narcotics investigation, and other analyses.

 A host of medical imaging techniques employ nuclear radiation.
 What makes nuclear radiation so useful?
 First, $$\gamma $$ radiation can easily penetrate tissue; hence, it is a useful probe to monitor conditions inside the body.